 Oftentimes, parents provide these uninitialized wireless phones as toys to young children, unaware that if the child dials 911, a live call will be connected with the local 911 call center.
-If a child dials 911 when no emergency exists, do not hang up – that could make 911 officials think that an emergency exists, and possibly send responders to the location.
-Instead, simply explain to the call-taker what happened.
+It is recommended that parents remove the phone’s battery before giving these phones to children.

 How can I prevent my child from accidentally dialing 911?

-Teaching children appropriate use of the 911 system is as important as teaching them how to place a 911 call.
+Teaching children when to call 911 is just as important as teaching them how to place a 911 call.
 A variety of resources are available to help parents and educators train children when and how to call 911.
 For more information, visit 911 for Kids

 .
 Parents should also be aware that wireless phones without a current calling plan through a wireless provider are still capable of connecting a call to a local 911 center.
-Children should be told not to dial 911 from these old or uninitialized phones without a charged battery, as a live call will be connected with the local 911 call center.
+Children should be told not to dial 911 from these old or uninitialized phones, and it is recommended that parents remove the phone’s battery before giving these phones to children.

 How do I place a "test" call to make sure 911 works for me?